isaaccs/Dog-Breed-Classifier/README.md

 * Accuracy could be also improved if we increase the depth of the neural network.
 * Different model architectures can be explored to reduce prediction time while maintaining accuracy.

+You can see a [blog post on Medium](https://medium.com/@isaaccohensabban/why-should-you-use-transfer-learning-for-your-image-recognition-app-5b34ea4a38b3).

 ## Technologies
 ### Languages
 Project is created with Python 3.6.9.